-When I refer to a “probate case”, I am talking about any situation where someone has died and someone else is now in my office.
+When I refer to a “probate case”, I am talking about any situation where someone has died and somebody is talking to me about it.

-In these situations there are always 3 main areas I ask questions about.
-I can’t think of a situation where these questions would not be asked.
-I always ask them because it helps me figure out what I may be asked to do, it helps me analyze possible scenarios, and it helps me decide whether (and on what basis) I would consider getting involved.
+There are 3 main areas I ask questions about.
+Asking these questions helps me figure out what needs to be done, helps me analyze possible scenarios, and helps me decide whether (and on what basis) I would consider getting involved.
 Here are the 3 questions….

 - IS THERE A WILL?

 - AM I BEING ASKED TO REPRESENT THE FIDUCIARY, OR SOMEONE AFFECTED BY WHAT THE FIDUCIARY DOES (OR DOESN’T DO)?

 IS THERE A WILL?
 Sometimes it’s not so simple.
 Maybe we only have a copy?
 Maybe the Will is questionable?
 Maybe the Will was revoked?
 Maybe we can’t locate the Will?
 Whatever the story is, I want to know any issues about a possible Will.
 For a Will to be effective, it has to be probated, which means it must be submitted to the Court with appropriate supporting documents.
 The Court’s approval of your Probate Petition means the will is valid and the Executor receives a certificate called “Letters Testamentary”, which is universally accepted as authority to act on behalf of a deceased person’s estate.

 Sometimes the answer is a clear: “there’s no Will”.
 So be it, and we know we are doing an Administration Proceedings under the laws of intestacy.
 But at least we have square one covered…